Rachel David

-Personal life
+Early life

-Rachel was born on 4 January 1996 at Bangalore, Karnataka.
-She did her schooling at Bishop Cotton Girls school, Bangalore.
-She also completed her pre-university at Christ college and went onto pursue her graduation in Bachelors of Business Management at St. Joseph’s College of Commerce.
+Rachel was born in Bangalore, Karnataka.
+She did her schooling at Bishop Cotton Girls' School, Bangalore.
+She also completed her pre-university at Christ College and went onto pursue her graduation in Bachelors of Business Management (BBM) at St. Joseph's College of Commerce.
 She is settled in Bengaluru.

 Career

 She started her career in film Industry in 2019 with the film Irupathiyonnaam Noottaandu as Zaya, the heroine of the film opposite to Pranav Mohanlal.
 In the same year, she appeared in the film Oronnonnara Pranayakadha in lead role.
-Rachel David made her Kannada film debut with Krishna’s Love Mocktail 2 in 2021.
+Rachel David made her Kannada film debut with Krishna's Love Mocktail 2 in 2022.
 Although she known as Zaya David, her official and stage name is Rachel David.
-She made her debut in Kannada with the film Love Mocktail which was released in February 2022.